hubleto/developer/book/content/pages/create-first-app.md

 ...
 ```

-> VISUAL_CHECK | Now, when you open the Hubleto in your browser and navigate to `Settings > Manage Installed Apps`, you should see `HubletoApp\MyApp` at the end of installed apps.
+> **VISUAL_CHECK** | Now, when you open the Hubleto in your browser and navigate to `Settings > Manage Installed Apps`, you should see `HubletoApp\MyApp` at the end of installed apps.

 ## Adding functionality

 However, such app does nothing.
 To add a funcionality, you may:

-  * initialize (bootstrap) the app:
+  * initialize the app during the Hubleto bootstrap phase:
     * add routing table with `$this->app->router->httpGet()`, or
     * add buttons to the sidebar with `$this->app->sidebar->addLink()`, or
     * add button to the settings manager with `$this->app->addSetting()`.